klp-data/nba-game-predictor/README.md

 Before round 1 the model had the Thunder at 49.8 %, Spurs 17.3 %, Celtics 15.0 %.
 The Knicks were seventh at 2.2 %.
 The Knicks won the title.

-The top two picks met in the West finals and the series went to seven games, so the model was not far off there.
-It missed the Knicks.
-They went in as a third seed with a pre-playoff ELO of 1630, rank 7 by ELO, and then won thirteen playoff games in a row.
-ELO with K=20 needs a few weeks to catch up to a run like that, and the playoffs are over before it does.
-This is the limit of team-level history in one season: it knows who was good, not who just got better.
+The top two picks did play each other in the West finals and it went to game 7, so this part was basically right.
+The Knicks the model did not see coming at all.
+Third seed, ELO 1630, only seventh in the league by rating.
+Then they just won 13 playoff games in a row.
+ELO moves only a few points per game, K=20 means max 20 points per win.
+So it takes time to represent such a run.
+This is pretty much the limit of team-level history in one season.
+The model knows who was good.
+It has no idea who just got hot.

 ## What I learned